 College-Level Examination Program (CLEP)

-Appointment Required for CLEP Exams, History Supplemental Essay Exams, and Political Science Essay Exams!
+Appointment Required for CLEP Exams, as well as Supplemental Essay Exams to earn credit for History and Political Science

 The CLEP is a group of standardized tests created and administered by the College Board.
 This rigorous program allows students from a wide range of ages and backgrounds to demonstrate their mastery of introductory college-level material and earn college credit.
 Students can earn credit for what they already know by getting qualifying scores on any of the 33 examinations.
 If you are considering taking a CLEP or Departmental examination-for-credit, please read the CBE Policies page also.
 The Testing, Evaluation, and Measurement Center (TEMC) is an open center for CLEP testing.